arpitbbhayani/articles/blogs/consistent-hashing.md

 The source code with the implement of Consistent Hashing in Python could be found at [github.com/arpitbbhayani/consistent-hashing](https://github.com/arpitbbhayani/consistent-hashing/blob/master/consistent-hashing.ipynb).

 # Conclusion
 Consistent Hashing is one of most important algorithms that could help us horizontally scale and manage any distributed system.
-The algorithm does not only work in sharded use cases but it is also used in balancing load across servers, manage server based sticky sessions and many more.
+The algorithm does not only work in sharded use cases but it is also used in balancing load across servers, manage server based sticky sessions, data partitioning, modelling chat applications, routing algorithms and many more.

 # References
  - [Hash Functions - Wikipedia](https://en.wikipedia.org/wiki/Hash_function)